hlmeS/itm387k/index.md

   - [BI Concept (9/22)](https://hlmes.github.io/itm387k/#bi-concept-of-the-week-922)
   - [BI Concept (9/13)](https://hlmes.github.io/itm387k/#bi-concept-of-the-week-913)

+# BI Concept of the week (12/15)

 ## Tutorial and Intro to Data Analytics with Python

 In this brief tutorial, we will look at the use of the pandas library in Python for data analytics.
-We'll first use the mysql.connector libray to query and retrieve data from an SQL server, then load that data into a pandas dataframe, and ultimately plot the data. _Note: This tutorial is written in and for Python 2.7.
+We'll first use the mysql.connector libray to query and retrieve data from a SQL server, then load that data into a pandas dataframe, and ultimately plot the data. _Note: This tutorial is written in and for Python 2.7.
 It has not been tested with any other version of Python._

 This project is based on an energy-analytics project, which means that we will query energy related data.
-More specifically, we querying the energy consumption of solar hyrbrid mini split air conditioner used for produce cooling.
+More specifically, we query the energy consumption of a solar hyrbrid mini split air conditioner used for agricultural produce cooling.
 You will have access to both temperature and energy data at a temporal resolutions of 15 minutes.

 Have fun exploring.

 ### Software preparation

 To do this tutorial, you will need to have some software and libraries installed on your computer.
-If you'd rather use a Unix box on Cloud9, you can skip this step read the [Using Cloud9](#using-cloud9) instructions instead.
+If you'd rather use a Unix box on Cloud9, you can skip this step and read the [Using Cloud9](#using-cloud9) instructions instead.
 The following instructions are for Unix-based systems (including Mac).
 Please refer to the online documentation for doing this in Windows.
-(Sorry, Python is the reason why I traded Windows one night for Arch Linux a few years ago before moving over to Mac.)
+(Sorry, Python is the reason I traded Windows one night for Arch Linux a few years ago.)

 You need to make sure that you have the following software/libraries (and their dependencies) installed on your machine:
 - [Python 2.7](https://www.python.org/download/releases/2.7/)